awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

      you are using a customised version of these artefacts.
    - **ResourcePrefix:** (Default: S3F2) Resource prefix to apply to resource names when creating statically named resources.
+   - **WithKMSEndpoint** (Default: false) Whether or not to deploy a KMS VPC Endpoint.
+Select true if your data is encrypted with KMS.

    When completed, click _Next_